 Life insurance is for present

-In actual sense, Life Insurance is for present.. it covers the present risk of one living too short and that could make family suffer drastically So insurance gives the family of the bread earner the financial support if the bread earned is no more.
+In an actual sense, Life Insurance is for the present.. it covers the present risk of one living too short and that could make the family suffer drastically So insurance gives the family of the bread earner the financial support if the bread earned is no more.

-Bottom line is Investment is for future and not life insurance.
+The bottom line is Investment is for the future and not life insurance.
 Never mix these two and buy a single product.

-Term Insurance is the cheapest policy available and hence hardly talked about by agents and even insurance companies never promote such cheap and low cost product.
-Do you think, the Seller and the manufacturer will be interested in selling you the BEST product which is actually very cost effective and does not give them the profit that they desire?
+Term Insurance is the cheapest policy available and hence hardly talked about by agents and even insurance companies never promote such cheap and low-cost products.
+Do you think, the Seller and the manufacturer will be interested in selling you the BEST product which is actually very cost-effective and does not give them the profit that they desire?

 Please add your views.